 The principal is the chief executive officer of the school and is answerable to the trustees.
-In consultation with the trustees, administration and faculty, he sets the priorities for use of the school′s resources.
+In consultation with the trustees, administration and faculty, she sets the priorities for use of the school's resources.
 The principal officially appoints all members of the faculty and makes final decisions with regard to continuing appointment.
 The principal meets frequently with students, teaches occasionally, and upon request, advises student organizations and may do dormitory duty.
 The principal presides at faculty meetings and chairs the Faculty Affairs Committee.
-He works closely with the dean of faculty, faculty committees and individual faculty members on both ongoing and new initiatives.
+She works closely with the dean of faculty, faculty committees and individual faculty members on both ongoing and new initiatives.

 The principal heads a staff which includes the dean of faculty, dean of students, director of studies, director of admissions, director of college counseling, director of development and treasurer.
 This staff administers many of the key offices of Exeter.